A broad network in Geneva and recognized institutional support.

-The perception change project (PCP) was launched in early 2014 by Michael Møller, Director-General of the United Nations Office in Geneva.
+The Perception Change Project (PCP) was launched in early 2014 by Michael Møller, Director-General of the United Nations Office in Geneva.
 The project aims to highlight the impact of the work carried out by the UN, international and non-governmental organizations and other Geneva-based institutions.
-The PCP is collaborating with Eduki on the #KidsWannaKnow project as well as the Young Reporters at the UN project, where they are in charge of finding spokespersons and experts.
+The PCP is collaborating with Eduki on the #KidsWannaKnow project as well as the Young Reporters at the UN project, where they are in charge of finding speakers and experts.

 Greycells - Association of Former International Civil Servants for Development - brings together members who have worked in some 15 major international organizations.
 Its members have extensive experience in international cooperation issues and related themes.
 Greycells collaborates on numerous projects such as #KidsWannaKnow, the Eduki competition on the Sustainable Development Goals (SDGs) and by proofreading and translating some of Eduki’s information material.
 Our sincere thanks go to all the members who support us with their time and expertise.

 The primary mission of the Swiss Commission for UNESCO is to disseminate UNESCO's message throughout Switzerland.
-It is committed to promoting interdisciplinary, intercultural and international Education and towards promoting and spreading the ideals of UNESCO.
-It supports the Eduki 2017/2018 competition and is contributing to its dissemination to institutions throughout Switzerland, particularly to schools associated with UNESCO.
+It is committed to promoting interdisciplinary, intercultural and international Education and to promoting and spreading the ideals of UNESCO.
+It supports the Eduki competition and contributes to its dissemination to institutions throughout Switzerland, particularly to UNESCO Associated schools.

 A network of experts to inform young people